How to run a simulation

 length = len(data) # ignores CSV header

-You can now access the data.person_salary column values and get:
+Now access the data.person_salary column values:

 >>> print(data.person_salary)